Lnmix/GoodMeasure-Renderer-Example/README.md

 Step 3: Start editing your site!

 Your GoodMeasure rendered site is powered by three folders in this repo: config, partials and templates.
-Feel free to include anything else in your repo (build tools, etc), anything outside of those folders will be ignore by GoodMeasure.
+Feel free to include anything else in your repo (build tools, etc), anything outside of those folders will be ignored by GoodMeasure.

 *Config*

 Change the name of your config document from `example.goodmeasure.io.yml` to `yourclientid.goodmeasure.io.yml`

-Our config files are in yml, we recommend http://www.yamllint.com/ it check your config files.
+Our config files are in yml, we recommend http://www.yamllint.com/ to check your config files.

 Your site config file requires at least a sitemap object.
 The sitemap object is how you tie paths to templates